rishikaarya/Dynamic-Plots/README.md

 # Dynamic-Plots
-"Dynamic_Plots_045046_(2).ipynb" Contains the Analysis, and Outputs for Dynamic Plots created for the mentioned datasets.
+"Dynamic_Plots_045046_(2).ipynb" Contains the Analysis, and Outputs for Dynamic Plots created for the mentioned dataset.

 "pizza_sales (1).csv is the Datasets used for making Dynamic Plots.